AdobeDocs/experience-manager-screens.en/help/user-guide/smartsync.md

 **On Server-side**:

 * Contents of the channels, including assets, are cached in *`/var/contentsync`*.
-* Cache is exposed to the players via a manifest which describes the available content for a display.
+* Cache is exposed to the players by way of a manifest which describes the available content for a display.

 **On Client-side**: